| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 While offensive behavior may necessarily Capture your

-Attention, the hurtful actions of others cannot
+Attention, the insulting actions of others cannot

 Cause the Character of your Response.